MicrosoftDocs/winrt-api/windows.services.store/storeproduct_description.md

 # Windows.Services.Store.StoreProduct.Description

 ## -description
-Gets the product description from the Windows Store listing.
+Gets the product description from the Microsoft Store listing.

 ## -property-value
 The product description.